 Pudding Cake: Preheat

-oven to 350 degrees F (180 degrees C) and place rack in center of oven.
-Butter,
+your oven to 350 degrees F (180 degrees C) and place the oven rack in the center of

-or spray with a non stick cooking spray, an 8 inch (20 cm) square baking dish.
+or spray with a non stick cooking spray, an 8 inch (20 cm) square baking pan.

 Stir the instant coffee into the boiling water.
-(Can use freshly brewed hot
+(Can also use freshly brewed hot

 coffee.)
 In a separate bowl, stir